Southcentral Alaska, Alaska, United States of America: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A and B. Be sure to find the correct kind.
-Many adapters that you can buy are just plugs and expect your electronics to convert the voltage themselves.
-If your electronics can't do that they could burn up.
-This one should be appropriate for most places.
+A plug adapter that supports outlet types A and B. Ensure that you pick the right kind.
+Many adapters for sale now are simply plugs and expect your devices to convert the voltage themselves.
+If yours can't do that they could burn up.
+This one should work in most places.

 What to wear/what to pack: